 Each group of lymph nodes receive lymph fluid from a specific area of the body.
 They act like a filtration system.
-The nodes in the armpit receive the lymph fluid from all parts of your arm.
-After passing through these nodes, the lymph fluid enters the bloodstream
+The nodes in the neck receive the lymph from your head and neck.
+After passing through these nodes, the lymph fluid enters the bloodstream.